The project entails the design, build, finance and maintenance of the new facility constructed for the City-operated transit system.

-The new facility will provide storage and maintenance space for Calgary Transit’s new fleet of Compressed Natural Gas (CNG) buses as well as diesel buses that are currently stored outside the City’s other bus garages.
+The new facility, located in the Stoney industrial area in north-east Calgary, provides storage and maintenance space for Calgary Transit’s new fleet of Compressed Natural Gas (CNG) buses as well as diesel buses that are currently stored outside the City’s other bus garages.

-The new facility will be capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays and an on-site compressed natural gas fuelling infrastructure.
+The new facility is capable of housing a minimum of 424 buses, 36 maintenance bays, two steam bays and an on-site compressed natural gas fuelling infrastructure.

-The facility will also support diesel bus operations, recognizing the transition period needed to introduce CNG buses into Transit’s fleet.
+The facility also supports diesel bus operations, recognizing the transition period needed to introduce CNG buses into Transit’s fleet.

 The facility is one of North America’s largest indoor CNG fueling facilities and houses State-of-art industrial process equipment.